 Some of our craft activities tied into this theme.

 So did the “skit” on the last day of Camp Grandma.
-The parents arrive in the evening for a bar-b-que and a fun presentation by all the campers.
+(The parents arrived in the evening for a bar-b-que and a fun presentation by all the campers.)

 The skit this year was a story written by two counselors.
 It told how the campers at Camp Grandma had been captured and turned into zombies.